Q: What type of marketing is done to attract potential renters to my property?

 Q: Do you collect first and last month’s rent?

-If the credit of the tenant is in question, we will typically collect first and last month’s rent, and a security deposit to mitigate any potential risk associated with that particular renter.
+If the credit of the resident is in question, we will typically collect first and last month’s rent, and a security deposit to mitigate any potential risk associated with that particular renter.

 Q: What is the process in the event a renter pays late?